 Federal Home Loan Bank - FHLB

 Federal Farm Credit Bank - FFCB

-Government National Mortgage Association - GNMA

 Federal Home Loan Mortgage Corporation - FHLMC

 Federal National Mortgage Association - FNMA

 Federal Agricultural Mortgage Corporation - FAMC

 Tennessee Valley Authority - TVA

-- Other issuers may qualify if they meet the above criteria. - Banker's acceptances purchased on the secondary market rated with the highest short-term credit rating of any two Nationally Recognized Statistical Rating Organizations (NRSROs), at the time of purchase.
+- \ Other issuers may qualify if they meet the above criteria. - Banker's acceptances purchased on the secondary market rated with the highest short-term credit rating of any two Nationally Recognized Statistical Rating Organizations (NRSROs), at the time of purchase.
 A-1+, A1+, or P-1.
 If the banker's acceptance is rated by more than two NRSROs., it must have the highest rating from all the organizations.
 Banker's Acceptances are considered illiquid as there is no active secondary market for these securities. - Commercial Paper, provided that the Finance Director adheres with the policies and procedures of the State Investment Board regarding commercial paper (RCW 43.84.080(7), including the following: - Must have the highest short-term credit rating of any two Nationally Recognized Statistical Rating Organizations (NRSROs), at the time of purchase.
-A-1+, A1+, or P-1. - o Must be approved by the Investment Committee. - Purchases of commercial paper issued by a firm on negative credit watch is prohibited. - Procedures for steps to be taken should an issuer be placed on credit watch or downgraded are included in the Investment Procedures. - Certificates of deposit with financial institutions qualified by the Washington Public Deposit Protection Commission; - Local Government Investment Pool, for proceeds of bonds, liquidity funds or other debt obligations;

-- Obligations of the State of Washington or its political sub-divisions with the following guidelines: - Limited to securities which have one of the two highest rating categories by two of the NRSROs.
-Requiring AA- or better from Fitch and Standard & Poors and a Aa3 by Moodys - o Purchases of any security on negative credit watch is prohibited. - Procedures for steps to be taken should an issuer be placed on credit watch or downgraded are included in the Investment Procedures. - Obligations of a state other than the State of Washington or its political subdivisions, with the following guidelines: - Limited to securities which have one of the two highest rating categories by two of the NRSROs.
-Requiring AA- or better from Fitch and Standard & Poors and a Aa3 by Moodys - Purchases of any security on negative credit watch is prohibited. - Procedures for steps to be taken should an issuer be placed on credit watch or downgraded are included in the Investment Procedures. - Repurchase Agreements.
+A-1+, A1+, or P-1. - o Must be approved by the Investment Committee. - o Procedures for steps to be taken should an issuer be placed on credit watch or downgraded are included in the Investment Procedures. - Certificates of deposit with financial institutions qualified by the Washington Public Deposit Protection Commission; - Local Government Investment Pool, for proceeds of bonds, liquidity funds or other debt obligations; - Obligations of the State of Washington or its political sub-divisions with the following guidelines: - Limited to securities which have one of the two highest rating categories by two of the NRSROs.
+Requiring AA- or better from Fitch and Standard & Poors and a Aa3 by Moodys - o Procedures for steps to be taken should an issuer be placed on credit watch or downgraded are included in the Investment Procedures. - Obligations of a state other than the State of Washington or its political subdivisions, with the following guidelines: - o Limited to securities which have one of the two highest rating categories by two of the NRSROs.
+Requiring AA- or better from Fitch and Standard & Poors and a Aa3 by MoodysProcedures for steps to be taken should an issuer be placed on credit watch or downgraded are included in the Investment Procedures.

+Repurchase Agreements.
 The City does not actively invest in repurchase agreements for short term investments.
 However, if a repurchase agreement is utilized collateralization is required.
 In order to anticipate market changes and provide a level of security for all funds, the collateralization level will be (102%) of market value of principal and accrued interest.
 Re-pricing of the collateral should occur daily.